komo1iddin/study-bridge-ast-next/content/universities/uz/ustc.md

 ---
-id: 5
-name: University of Science and Technology of China
-logo: /universities/ustc-logo.jpg
-image: /universities/ustc-campus.jpg
 city: Hefei
 description: A top research institution focused on cutting-edge science and technology, known for its excellence in physics, mathematics, chemistry, and computer science, with a unique talent cultivation system for gifted students.
 educationType:
 - bachelor
 - master
 - phd
 - 1+2
+faculties:
+- School of Science
+- School of Engineering
+- School of Medicine
+- School of Humanities
+- School of Social Sciences
+- School of Economics
+- School of Management
+- School of Law
+- School of Arts
+- School of Foreign Languages
+- School of Computer Science
+featured: true
+foundedYear: 1958
 hasGrants: true
-featured: true
+id: 5
+image: /universities/university-of-science-and-technology-of-china.jpg
+internationalStudents: 1200
+logo: /universities/university-of-science-and-technology-of-china-logo.png
+name: University of Science and Technology of China
 ranking: 7
-foundedYear: 1958
 studentsCount: 16000
-internationalStudents: 1200
 ---

 # University of Science and Technology of China